petrstepanov/root-canvas-helper/README.md

 ```
 #ifdef __CINT__
-  gSystem->Load("CanvasHelper_cpp.so");
+  gSystem->Load("CanvasHelper");
 #endif
 ```

 If developing a ROOT-based project (not a ROOT macro script), corresponding library header file needs to be included `#include <CanvasHelper.h>`.
-Additionally, the ROOT-based program needs to be link against the Canvas Helper shared library installed in `$ROOTSYS/lib`.
+Program needs to be link against the CanvasHelper shared library.
+Library should be discoverable witn CMake's `find_library(...)`. function.

 Code Sample
 -----------